ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 Currently most existing Javascript request in ILIAS to the server are ajax/xhr calls that retrieve HTML snippets for replacements in the current document.
 If the connection is interrupted, these calls silently fail immediately.

 A **service** should support general and common way to transfer data between client and server.
-The service should take care of connection issues and ensure that all data packages are transfered and processed on the server.
+The service should take care of connection issues and ensure that all data packages are transferred and processed on the server.

 #### Client Server Data Synchronisation / Application State Consistency